Superconducting NbN Resonator Parametric Amplifiers for Millimetre Wavelengths: Parametric Amplification at 25 GHz

 Figure~\ref{fig:4_amplification} shows the resonance transmission and parametric gain of the NbN resonator amplifier.
 In the absence of a pump tone, as shown in the black line, the transmission characteristic was consistent with that of a transmission line resonator \citenumns{Pozar_2011}: full transmission, i.e. $0\,\mathrm{dB}$, occurred on resonance, and a first-order roll-off occurred at detuned frequencies.
 The $3\,\mathrm{dB}$ bandwidth of the resonance was $13.5\,\mathrm{MHz}$.
 In the presence of a strong pump tone at $25.007\,\mathrm{GHz}$, the resonator behaved as a parametric amplifier, experimentally demonstrating amplification at $25\,\mathrm{GHz}$, as shown by the red line.
 A high peak gain of $23\,\mathrm{dB}$ and a $3\,\mathrm{dB}$ bandwidth of $0.7\,\mathrm{MHz}$ were measured.
 Notably, this high gain was achieved with a low pump power of $-28.60\,\mathrm{dBm}$ at the input of the amplifier.
 In comparison, the travelling-wave amplifier described in \citenumns{Eom_2012} required a pump power of $-8\,\mathrm{dBm}$ to obtain approximately $10\,\mathrm{dB}$ of gain.
 The difference in power \textit{density} between the two devices was even more pronounced, given that the travelling-wave amplifier had a film thickness of $35\,\mathrm{nm}$ and a CPW conductor width of $1\,\mathrm{\mu m}$, whereas the resonator amplifier in this study had a thickness of $100\,\mathrm{nm}$ and CPW conductor width of $2\,\mathrm{\mu m}$.
-This difference arises from two factors.
-Firstly, for a given power incident on a resonator, the energy stored on the resonator is enhanced by its quality factor \citenumns{Thomas_2020}.
-As a result, the energy required to achieve nonlinear mixing can be satisfied at a lower incident power.
-Secondly, the NbN thin-film used in this study had high resistivity of $\sim1000\,\mathrm{\mu\Omega\,cm}$, whereas the NbTiN film used in \citenumns{Eom_2012} had a moderate resistivity of $\sim100\,\mathrm{\mu\Omega\,cm}$.
-As discussed earlier, a higher normal-state resistivity reduces the critical current and increases the kinetic inductance, thereby lowering the pump power required for nonlinear mixing and parametric amplification.
+This figure-of-merit comparison highlights that resonator-based parametric amplifiers realised using highly resistive thin films can indeed provide high gain, narrow-band amplification with low pump power requirements.